College Curling USA

-College Curling USA is the governing body of collegiate Curling in the US.
+College Curling USA is the governing body of collegiate curling in the US.
 The organization acts as the NCAA does in other college sports — setting game play, eligibility, and organizational rules.
 College Curling USA is affiliated with United States Curling Association (USCA), the organization responsible for organizing Olympic teams.

 History

 The idea of college curling in the US began in the late 1980s when the Illinois State Curling Foundation (ISCF) began to look into college curling, filling a gap between junior and adult curling levels.
 The ISCF, along with curling clubs, began promoting the idea of curling to schools.
 National Tournament began in the early 1990s with only a few schools in Northern Illinois and Wisconsin.
 Since then, has boomed to more than 40 schools- mostly in the Northern tier of the US and Northeast US.
 New Programs are starting all over the US as new clubs are being established.

 In the 2012-13 season, more than 200 curlers from 36 colleges or universities participated in College Curling USA sanctioned events.

 In September 2013, the College Championship became a United States Curling Association sanctioned event.

 For the 2014 Curling College Championship held in Blaine, MN, Taco Bell became an official corporate sponsor.

-Pre-pandemic, the USA Curling College Tour and Championship had over 450 registered college students, participating in 15 college only bonspiels from the East Coast to the Midwest.
+Before the pandemic, the USA Curling College Tour and Championship had over 450 registered college students, participating in 15 college only bonspiels from the East Coast to the Midwest.